lguy/course-microbial-genomics/episodes/msa.Rmd

 It tends to insert more gaps into gap-rich regions than previous versions.
 To disable this change, add the --leavegappyregion option.

-mafft-fftns rpoB_renamed.fasta > rpoB.fftns.aln  1.02s user 0.52s system 104% cpu 1.471 total
+real	0m1.125s
+user	0m0.818s
+sys	0m0.181s
 ```

 The last line is the output of the `time` command.
-It took 1.47 seconds to complete this time.
+It took 1.125 seconds to complete this time.

 :::::::::::::::::::::::::